 -

-The proper presentation of the information on the page makes a big impact on keeping potential clients on the page long enough for them to get the answers they need — and then propel them to contact you.
+The proper presentation of the information on the page greatly impacts keeping potential clients on the page long enough for them to get the answers they need — and then propel them to contact you.

 Offer valuable information in addition to your pages and blogs.
 Short eBooks that branch out from the information on your practice pages or blogs can help viewers understand their legal situation better.
-For efficiency purposes, eBooks or other downloadable information can also be a collation of content from broad legal areas such as Family Law (Divorce, Child Custody Laws, Child Support, and Alimony) together in a neat package.
+For efficiency purposes, eBooks or other downloadable information can also collate content from broad legal areas such as Family Law (Divorce, Child Custody Laws, Child Support, and Alimony) together in a neat package.

-As a society, in general, becomes increasingly mobile, it behooves lawyers and law firms to ensure their website is mobile-friendly.
+As society, in general, becomes increasingly mobile, lawyers and law firms must ensure their websites are mobile-friendly.
 It’s about responsiveness and accessibility.
 If your website isn’t set up to be mobile-friendly, you should have it redesigned as soon as possible.
 Slow or confusing websites increase your bounce rate exponentially.

 Having answers to frequently asked questions will help streamline your operations and give potential clients the basic parameters of how the business is run.
 Do you offer free consultations?
 Do you specialize in a certain area of the law?
 Do you have more than one location?
 Including these FAQs will assist in raising your percentage of quality leads.

-Whether you receive comments on your website or on social media, having a plan in place and a person (or persons) assigned to respond to comments is just good customer service.
-This support can engender trust and build the reputation of your firm as one of compassion and care.
+Whether you receive comments on your website or social media, having a plan in place and a person (or persons) assigned to respond to comments is just good customer service.
+This support can engender trust and build your firm’s reputation as one of compassion and care.

 If the conversation gets too personal or dives into great detail, take the conversation offline or at least to DMs.
 Engaging with comments is also a good lead generator.

-Content for lawyer websites should be informative, easy to read and understand, and produced with SEO in mind.
+Content marketing for law firms should be informative, easy to read and understand, and produced with SEO in mind.
 Sometimes, it is necessary to provide disclaimers.
 Don’t be hesitant to do this throughout the website.
 Viewers need clarity, but your firm also needs protection.

 One of the biggest jobs of the content on your site is to grab their attention right from the start — and convince them to continue reading.
 If you follow the inverted pyramid writing style, you are much more likely to keep them on the page and subsequently propel them to take action and contact you for an appointment.